Custom Python functions

 - competitor prices

-For custom pricing rule functions, the execution context also contains user-defined variables, that let you reuse the same function multiple times in different pricing groups.
+For most of the functions kinds, the execution context also contains user-defined variables, that let you reuse the same function multiple times in different pricing groups.

 The execution context lets you access the above information about a currently priced product, along with variables if applicable, run your custom logic, and finally apply the result to the relevant fields (cost or price recommendation).

-Our pricing engine will execute your custom function in a specific order, based on your global and pricing group settings.
+Our pricing engine will execute your custom function in a specific order, based on your global, pricing group and strategy settings.

 These are custom before and after pricing functions that are defined in your account settings area and are always executed before and after the relevant pricing group rules conditions and limits are applied to a given product.